Business owner reviewing a loan offer document at desk

 Warning signs and red flags in business loan offers

 Most borrowers don't spot red flags because they don't know what red flags look like.
 They see words on an offer sheet and assume those words are normal because every lender uses them.
-They're not normal — they're traps that reputable lenders refuse to include.
+They're not normal — they're terms reputable lenders won't put in front of you.
+The lenders who do are counting on you not knowing the difference.

 If you see any of these in a loan offer, slow down.
 Each one has cost real business owners thousands of dollars.